aditya-khanna2006/Hunar-Intern/Task-4-Cat-Dog-Image-Classification/README.md

 The following steps were performed:

-- Loaded and extracted the image dataset
+- Loaded and explored the image dataset
-- Explored dataset folders containing Cat and Dog images
+- Extracted dataset containing Cat and Dog image folders
-- Checked the number of images in each category
+- Checked the number of images available in each category
-- Removed corrupted images from the dataset
-- Applied image preprocessing techniques
+- Identified and removed corrupted image files
 - Resized images into a suitable format
 - Normalized image pixel values
-- Applied data augmentation for better model performance
+- Applied image augmentation techniques
 - Created training and validation datasets
-- Built a Convolutional Neural Network (CNN)
+- Built a Convolutional Neural Network (CNN) model
 - Compiled the model using optimizer and loss function
-- Trained the CNN model on image data
+- Trained the CNN model using training data
-- Evaluated model performance using validation data
+- Evaluated the model using validation data
 - Generated confusion matrix and classification report
-- Tested the model on new images
+- Tested the model on new unseen images
-- Saved the trained model for future predictions

 ---